Unidocs1/sphinx_repo_manager/content/about/_index.md

 ## Architecture & Design

 _AcceleratXR_ is a micro-services architecture.
 That means each system exists as a standalone unit containing all the information it needs to perform its work.
 This structure makes it possible to scale to millions of concurrent users simply and efficiently.
 It also allows developers to easily integrate individual systems and features into new or existing back-end infrastructure without wasting time and resources.
-The combination of one or more of these micro-services used together is referred to as an AcceleratXR cluster.
+The combination of one or more of these micro-services used together is referred to as an _AcceleratXR Cluster_.

 All systems and features provide a complete API for a single purpose such as user management, matchmaking, character and inventory management, etc. All data transmitted to and from each micro-service is encoded as _JavaScript Object Notation (JSON)_ with transmission occurring via either the HTTP or WebSocket protocol.

 Authentication is implemented using the _[JSON Web Token (JWT)](http://jwt.io)_ standard where the payload includes all relevant user information for a service to be able to perform operations on that user's behalf.
 Due to the decentralized nature of JWT tokens it is therefore not required for any micro-service to negotiate or validate a token against a central authoritative server.
-This eliminates an important bottleneck with the cluster's architecture and design over other methodologies.
+This eliminates a critical bottleneck with the platform's architecture and design, making it possible to easily scale to millions of users.

 As _AcceleratXR_ is a feature first technology solution each micro-service is focused on providing a complete feature or system implementation that can be custom tailored to meet any desired scenario.
-This means that each micro-service should provide complete out-of-the-box functionality for the average use case, while also providing the necessary hooks and customization paths in order to easily extend and customize that system for any desired use case.
+This means that each micro-service should provide complete out-of-the-box functionality for the average use case, while also providing the necessary hooks and customization paths in order to easily extend and customize that system for any additional use case.

-Cluster deployment, auto-scaling and management is handled using the Kubernetes orchestration system.
-In addition, each micro-service implements the OpenAPI Specification standard allowing the cluster to perform automatic service discovery and routing via the Envoy Proxy load balancer.
+_AcceleratXR_ is a container based solution with deployment, auto-scaling and management handled by the Kubernetes orchestration system.
+HTTP/WebSocket load balancing and TLS termination are handled by nginx.
+TLS certificates are automatically generated using Let's Encrypt to ensure all data transmitted in and out of the cluster is secured with the latest cryptographic standards.
 This powerful combination of cloud infrastructure technologies gives _AcceleratXR_ it's ability to seamlessly scale while providing a single consistent API to connected clients.

 ![Architecture Overview](/images/overview_architecture_diagram.png)